clux/facemaulers/east/irithyl.md

 https://www.fantasynamegenerators.com/necromancer-names.php

+NB: one vampire can have the dio style lines (Oh you're approaching me?
+Instead of running away, you are coming right at me? -> Then come as close as you like X.)

 ## Dungeon
 Worshippers of Irae granting her divine powers.
 Normally, the deacons would worship Kiaransalee, but Irae wants the powers directly.